- The Washington Times - Monday, February 23, 2026

 The base, located in Syria’s northeastern Hasakah province, was the largest U.S. military outpost in the region and served as a hub for American and allied forces battling the Islamic State over the past decade.

-The base also helped in coordinating with the Syrian Democratic Forces, the Kurdish-led militia that became one of the U.S.’ key partners in the fight against IS.
+The base also helped in coordinating with the Syrian Democratic Forces, the Kurdish-led militia that became one of America’s key partners in the fight against the Islamic State.

 Videos from the province show truck convoys transporting military equipment, including armored vehicles, out of the Qasrak base.
 It is unclear where U.S. officials plan to house the equipment after it has been moved.